pactus-project/docs/content/protocol/consensus/parameters.md

 Here is the list of the consensus parameters:

-## Block Version
+## Protocol Version

 The version number of the blockchain protocol.
-The current block version is 2 after [PIP-43](https://pips.pactus.org/PIPs/pip-43).
+The current protocol version is 2 after [PIP-43](https://pips.pactus.org/PIPs/pip-43).

 ## Block Time